Flyingfish812/p2myth/docs/Invader/MIRVs.md

 There are 3 types of MIRV turrets: launchers, spreads and bloomers.
 There are also 2 types of MIRVs, pellet MIRVs and laser MIRVs.
 Laser MIRVs have 2 tiers as well, I will refer T1 laser MIRVs as those that fire off 5 lasers, and T2 laser MIRVs as those that fire off 9 lasers (assuming each laser starts from the point of MIRV explosion).

+- 圆锥曲线: It will definitely be a lot more interesting if you add the exploding sound effect "Boom~" to it.

 ## Tiers and Patterns - MIRV Launchers

 <img src="/turrets/mirv_launcher_1.png" style={{zoom:1.25}}/>